catamphetamine/web-browser-timer/README.md

 * `async next(): TimerId?` — If there're any scheduled functions, skips the time to trigger the next closest one, and returns the triggered timer ID.
 If there're no scheduled functions, returns `undefined`.

-* `async end(): TimerId[]` — Sequentially skips the time to trigger every scheduled function until there're no scheduled functions left.
-Returns a list of the triggered timer IDs.
-If some of the functions being triggered schedule new functions, those new function will get triggered as well.

 * `async fastForward(timeAmount: number): TimerId[]` — Sequentially skips the time to trigger every scheduled function within the specified timeframe.
 Returns a list of the triggered timer IDs.
 If some of the functions being triggered schedule new functions, those new function will get triggered as well if they're within the timeframe.

+* `async fastForwardToLast(): TimerId[]` — Sequentially skips the time to trigger every scheduled function until there're no scheduled functions left.
+Returns a list of the triggered timer IDs.
+If some of the functions being triggered schedule new functions, those new function will get triggered as well.

 ```js
 import { TestTimer } from 'web-browser-timer'